eurostat/eurostat-map.js/README.md

 ### For proportional symbol maps

 A proportional symbol map shows symbols (typically circles) **sized** in proportion to a statistical variable.
-These maps should be used to show statistical *extensive* variables such as quantities, populations, numbers, etc. Here is [an example](https://bl.ocks.org/jgaffuri/cf5f187bd195f9c8771a1a3a4898079a).
+These maps should be used to show statistical *extensive* variables such as quantities, populations, numbers, etc. Here is [an example](https://eurostat.github.io/eurostat-map.js/examples/prop-circles.html) (see [the code](https://github.com/eurostat/eurostat-map.js/blob/master/examples/prop-circles.html)).

 To create a proportional symbol map, use ``let map = eurostatmap.map( "ps" );``.
 The following parameters specific to this type of map can then be considered: